Introduction to Real-Time Communications Tools

 - Webinars (one-to-many sessions using Mediasite with compressed video + screen capture);

-- Point-to-point web conferencing (using Skype);
+- Support for other popular point-to-point web conferencing (e.g. Skype);

 Some business uses for these systems and facilities